-This Official Statement has been prepared in connection with the offer for sale of \$3,255,000\ in aggregate principal amount of General Obligation Refunding Bonds, Series 2020 (the "Bonds") issued by Sanitary and Improvement District No. 238 of Sarpy County, Nebraska (Ashford Hollow), a body corporate and politic and a political subdivision of the State of Nebraska (the "District").
+This Official Statement has been prepared in connection with the offer for sale of \$3,255,000 in aggregate principal amount of General Obligation Refunding Bonds, Series 2020 (the "Bonds") issued by Sanitary and Improvement District No. 238 of Sarpy County, Nebraska (Ashford Hollow), a body corporate and political subdivision of the State of Nebraska (the "District").